Friday, August 14, 2009

 As a point of clarification, these are not the “popular” hairstyles of Czech Republic.
 The oddities mentioned above stand out in a crowd.
 The average Czech wears his or her hair in a fashion comparable to hairstyles in the US, though long hair among boys is much more common here.
 L-O-N-G hair.

-any, or so I’ve heard, involving lots potatoes and pork.
+Another easily identified change that most people expect to come across is a difference in food; the culture effects what is prepared, as well as when, how, and how much.
+Czech people enjoy a hardy diet, similar to that of Germany, or so I’ve heard, involving lots potatoes and pork.
 I feared having to eat sauerkraut, having heard from a “reliable source” (Gordy) that it was commonplace in Czech Republic.
 I have yet to have sauerkraut placed in front of me (ha ha, Mom and Dad, ha ha), though I have eaten cabbage.
 Ivana prepares cabbage in a way that makes it less… overpowering.

 Anyway, here in Czech Republic, breakfast is usually larger than what was normal for me at home.
 A regular weekday breakfast consists of a few small pieces of bread with some kind of topping, usually butter and jam or honey, or cheese and salami or ham, followed by a small bowl of yogurt with cereal.
 I also usually prepare a small pot of tea for myself in the morning to drink with breakfast.
 In the home I’m staying now, breakfast is larger on Sunday than any other day of the week, usually involving some fresh fruit and vegetables in addition to the previously mentioned array of food.